 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by Innocademy Allegan Campus are described in Note 1 to the financial statements.
-No new accounting policies were adopted, and the application of existing policies was not changed during fiscal year 2021.
+During fiscal year 2022, the Academy implemented Governmental Accounting Standard No. 87, Leases.
 We noted no transactions entered into by the Academy during the year for which there is a lack of authoritative guidance or consensus.
 There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.